JoakimTeixeira/loyalty-as-a-service/README.md

 To get started:

-1. Fork the repository and add your AWS and Docker credentials to the environment variables in the `access.sh` file.
+1. Fork the repository and add your AWS and Docker credentials to the environment variables in the `Access.sh` file.

 2. Create an AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.